yuki-93/website-stalker/de/personio/status/index.md

 [Global Service Outage](https://status.personio.de/incidents/67g19sym33sq)

+**Update** - We are continuing to monitor for any further issues.
+Dec 02, 2025 - 12:23 CET

+**Monitoring** - A fix has been implemented and we are monitoring the results.
+Dec 02, 2025 - 12:21 CET

+**Update** - We managed to mitigate the majority of the issue, however, there is still degraded performance in our Time Management product area.
+Dec 02, 2025 - 12:05 CET

 **Identified** - We are currently experiencing a global service outage.
 Personio may not be accessible or loading very slowly.
 However, the issue has already been identified and a fix is currently being implemented.
 Dec 02, 2025 - 10:51 CET